Operations in AI Safety: A One-Year Perspective and Advice

 ML4Good runs 10-day intensive bootcamps that take people from “interested in AI Safety” to actually working on it.
 I was a teaching assistant at the March 2025 Europe camp where I taught the sessions on AI Agents, Adversarial Attacks, and AI Safety strategy, and coached participants through the rest of the curriculum.

-Because the atmosphere is just as important to a bootcamp as the atmosphere, I also ran the social side including a welcome event, murder mystery, lightning talks, and a Scottish ceilidh.
+Because the atmosphere at a bootcamp is just as important as the curriculum, I also ran the social side, including a welcome event, a murder mystery, lightning talks, and a Scottish ceilidh.

 Artwork from “Ethics Town” podcast